scipp/scipp/doc/design.md

 Threading using OpenMP in a fork-join style manner is not the most efficient one.
 As part of the prototyping process we considered other solutions, in particular [dask](https://dask.org/).
-Dask could solve many problems such as overcoming the limitations of the fork-join approach as providing a unified solution for threading and multi-process parallelisation such as MPI
+Dask could solve many problems such as overcoming the limitations of the fork-join approach as providing a unified solution for threading and multi-process parallelisation such as MPI.
 However, the prototyping experience indicated that it is not performant enough to completely replace threading for our typical workloads.
 For that reason, and for maximum simplicity, optimal performance requires multi-threading.